fmcgeough/fmcgeough.github.io/_posts/2024-09-02-ecto-telemetry.md

 Telemetry, as a general concept, has been around quite a while.
 It refers to the gathering of measurements (and other information) at or near the point of what is being measured.
 Then automatically transmitting that information to a system that allows analysis of the measurements.
+Sometimes you will see the term "telemeter" used to describe a device used to capture measurements.

 > A telemeter is a physical device used in telemetry.
 It consists of a sensor, a transmission path,
 > and a display, recording, or control device.
 Electronic devices are widely used in telemetry and can